 - mechanical interference in the partition walls of stand construction, which leads to irreparable damage to the board.

-Failure to comply with this provision may result in a penalty, reflecting the size of the damaged board, in the amount of PLN 200 per 1 sqm net which is increased by VAT rate in accordance with applicable regulations.
+Failure to comply with this provision may result in a penalty, reflecting the size of the damaged board, in the amount of PLN 200 net per 1 sqm net which is increased by VAT rate in accordance with applicable regulations.

 After the end of the Fair, at the time set by the Organizer for the dismantling of stands, the Exhibitor is obliged to restore the exhibition space provided to them to the previous state, under pain of ordering these activities by the Organizer to an outside party at the expense of the Exhibitor.